-According to the City VHFHSZ map shown in Exhibit 4-7, Fire Hazards Area, two City neighborhoods are located within a Very High Fire Severity Zone (VHFHSZ), the Blair Hills neighborhood and Blanco/Culver Crest neighborhood.
-In addition to the mapped wildfire hazard zones within the planning area, a significant portion of the City's eastern boundary is mapped immediately adjacent to the Los Angeles County VHFHSZ.
-Thus, the neighborhoods adjacent to the County VHFHSZ may also experience higher risk and vulnerability, despite their not being included within a wildfire hazard zone.
+According to the City VHFHSZ map shown in Exhibit 4-7, Fire Hazards Area, two neighborhoods are located within a Very High Fire Severity Zone (VHFHSZ), the Blair Hills neighborhood and Blanco/Culver Crest neighborhood.
+In addition to the mapped wildfire hazard zones within the planning area, a significant portion of the planning area's eastern boundary is mapped immediately adjacent to the Los Angeles County VHFHSZ.
+Thus, the neighborhoods adjacent to the County VHFHSZ may also experience higher risk and vulnerability, despite the fact this area is not mapped within a wildfire hazard zone.

 Land uses within the County VHFHSZ include West Los Angeles College, SCE Stanhill Substation, Holy Cross Catholic Cemetery & Mortuary, and the Inglewood Oil Field.
-The Inglewood Oil Field is located partially in the City and the unincorporated area of Los Angeles County known as Baldwin Hills.
+The Inglewood Oil Field is located partially in the planning area and the unincorporated area of Los Angeles County known as Baldwin Hills.
 The oil field is approximately 1,000 acres making it one of the largest contiguous urban oil fields in the United States.
-Ten percent of the oil field's acreage is in the City.
+Ten percent of the oil field's acreage is in the planning area.
 In the past, this area has experienced brush fires, primarily as a result of electrical transformer failures.
-Because the Inglewood Oil Field and surrounding area are considered wildland-urban interface, the Culver City Fire Department is aware of the risk to the City and is prepared with equipment necessary to address wildland-urban interface fires in this area.
+Because the Inglewood Oil Field and surrounding area are considered wildland-urban interface, the Culver City Fire Department is aware of the risk to the planning area and is prepared with equipment necessary to address wildland-urban interface fires in this area.